julienetie/maya/README.md

 - A majority portion of a component.

 There is no specific definition of what a member can and can not be, it is purely based on discretion.
-It' usually a small part of an interface such as an input field link button or list icon.
+It' usually a small part of an interface such as an input field, link, button or maybe a list icon.

 Members should differentiated because they are sometimes:
 - Sometimes Heavily variant-ed